 CARB supports prioritizing the communities in most need, which includes communities designated as DACs through CalEnviroScreen.
-The statewide program will cover all areas of the state not currently covered by air district programs, and will particularly target low-income, tribal, border, and rural communities statewide.
+The statewide program will cover all areas of the state not currently covered by air district programs, and will particularly target low-income, tribal, border, and rural communities that are not currently being served by either local air districts or one of the five implementing air districts.
 Through outreach, the program also aims to target more black communities and other communities of color.
 This is consistent with the core principles of the program to focus benefits on those that have the highest barriers to clean transportation.

 Existing air district programs require residency in or near DACs and use ZIP codes containing DACs to determine eligibility.
 These programs operate on a first-come, first-served basis.
-To ensure that the statewide program supports DACs throughout the state, it must evolve to a needs-based program that goes above and beyond the first-come, first-served model.
-It will build upon the program's existing approach because it will develop a community-level focus on consumer protection, outreach, and education.
+To ensure that the statewide program supports DACs throughout the state, it must evolve to a needs-based program that goes above and beyond the first-come, first-served model, building upon the program's existing approach and developing a community-level focus on consumer protection, outreach, and education.
 This shift in program design specifically addresses community concerns with the current first-come, first-served model because it will ensure that funding is prioritized for Californians in most need, respecting the needs of local communities, as well as supporting California's climate and air quality commitments.

-Historically, the exclusively DAC requirements have served as an important parameter to ensure investments are directed to communities disproportionately burdened by negative environmental and climatic impacts; however, there are DACs beyond the current air district borders as well as other priority populations including tribal, rural, and low-income communities that do not have the resources to access cleaner technologies under the current program.
-With the statewide expansion, as well as modifications to the air district programs to allow expansion to people with low incomes separate from DACs, CC4A will continue to prioritize the communities and individuals in most need in DACs and low-income communities and will limit income to 300% of the FPL.
+Historically, the exclusively DAC requirements have served as an important parameter to ensure investments are directed to communities disproportionately burdened by negative environmental and climatic impacts; however, there are DACs beyond the current air district borders as well as other priority populations including tribal, rural, and low-income communities that do not have the resources to access cleaner technologies under the current program enabling for the development of the Driving Clean Assistance Program